Matty Russell

 He previously played for the Wigan Warriors in the Super League, and on loan from Wigan at Hull F.C. in the top flight.
 Russell spent a season with the Gold Coast Titans in the NRL.
 He later played for the Warrington Wolves in the Super League, and spent time on loan from Warrington at the Swinton Lions in the Championship.
-Russell also played for the Toronto Wolfpack in the Betfred Championship and the top flight.
+Russell also played for the Toronto Wolfpack in the Championship and the top flight.

 Background

 Russell was born in Irvine, North Ayrshire, Scotland.

 Career

+Wigan Warriors

 Russell's Super League career started with Wigan, playing some games on loan to Hull FC.

+Gold Coast Titans

 He then agreed a two-year deal with Australian NRL team, the Gold Coast Titans, but returned to England a season later.

+Warrington Wolves

 On 16 April 2014, the entertaining, fast running Scottish fullback, signed a new three-year deal that would keep him at Warrington until November 2017.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 He played in the 2016 Super League Grand Final defeat by Wigan at Old Trafford.